📕

 Ending the chat conversation scripts

-• I can see you’re away for quite some time so I’m closing our chat session now.
-But my colleagues and I are here should you have further questions.
-Have a good day!
+• I’ve noticed you’re away for quite some time, so I’m closing our chat session now.
+But my colleagues and I are here should you have any further questions.
+Have a great day!

 • Hey [customer’s name]!
 I haven’t heard from you for a while.
 Don’t hesitate to drop me a line if you need my help in the future.

 • Thanks for stopping by!
-Should you have any other questions, please, let me know.
+If you have any other questions, please, let me know.

 • Thanks for taking an interest in our brand!
 Have a nice day and hope to see you soon.